PremPatel-15/GitPrep/README.md

-this is my readme.md file
+This is my readme.md file
 <br>
-i have crated this repo for practicing Git Commands
+I have crated this repo for practicing Git Commands
 <br>
-every thing is going correct
+Every thing is going correct